Xalaxis/YouTube-Auto-Archive/README.md

 ## To setup

 Mount the below mount location and ensure a cookies.txt is present.
+Also ensure a targets.txt is present with content to download in the format:

+`<url or playlist>, <directory>` on each line

 ## Mount locations

 Container Path | Purpose
 ---------------|---------
-/output | Output, progress, and cookie directory.
+/mount | Output, progress, and cookie directory.

 ## Environment variables

 Environment variable | Purpose | Default
 ---------|---------|---------
-TODOWNLOAD | URL to download.
-"Likes" playlist by default. | https://www.youtube.com/playlist?list=LL SLEEPMIN | How many minutes to sleep for between scans | 240
+SLEEPMIN | How many minutes to sleep for between scans | 240